Reimagining the employee experience | Genpact

 Service design is a key first step for any experience-led transformation.
 It's a structured, interdisciplinary discovery process that helps organizations imagine new ways of working.
 It starts by understanding employees' needs and uses a variety of disciplines, including design thinking, ideation workshops, qualitative and quantitative research, personas, journey maps, and rapid prototyping.

-This was the start of Genpact's work with Bridgewater.
 Multiple stakeholders from different areas of the business met for service design workshops to address the needs of client-facing employees and shared-services professionals.

 Avoid one-size-fits-all

-Before building new experiences, validate your workshop suggestions with user research.
+Next, validate your workshop suggestions with user research.
 Although leadership teams often believe they thoroughly understand their employees and clients, the right research can uncover hidden issues.

 For example, in many organizations, onboarding a new employee is an experience that's often riddled with inefficient handoffs between siloed functions and manual processes.
 This impacts employee productivity, satisfaction, and the length of time it takes a new hire to feel settled.
 It can also cause frustration for the hiring manager.
 Often, HR, IT, finance, recruitment, security, and the hiring manager contact new employees separately, causing delays and miscommunication.